 Will slow jogging on a treadmill worsen diastasis recti?
 What about running?

-This isn’t an automatic yes or no. In order to safely resume a jogging or running routine after pregnancy, you must restore strength to the deep abdominal muscles and pelvis so you can prevent injury and move pain-free with sound alignment.
-Postpartum cardio for diastasis recti is a case-by-case consideration, and it's always best to test the waters before jumping on a treadmill or overexerting yourself by running.
+Generally speaking, these activities won’t directly pose a risk to diastasis recti, but they could worsen related symptoms and conditions such as low back pain, pelvic prolapse and urinary incontinence.
+In order to safely resume a jogging or running routine after pregnancy, you must restore strength to the deep abdominal muscles and pelvis so you can prevent injury and move pain-free with sound alignment.

 Visit our Running and Postpartum Core Health article for guidelines and tips to safely run postpartum.